-Use SSH Tunneling to access Ambari web UI, JobHistory, NameNode, Oozie, and other web UI's
+Use SSH tunneling to access Apache Ambari web UI, JobHistory, NameNode, Apache Oozie, and other UIs

 - Oozie web UI

 - HBase Master and Logs UI